DoNotSayYes/global-monitoring-tests/README.md

-# wilson-test
-test scripts for testing
+# test scripts for API performance test by using locust
+# Install locust on the local machine
+# Fetch all the scripts files to your local machine
+# Run locustTool.py to start your performance test